Salinity zoning policy and boundaries

 Salinity zoning policy

 The River Murray Salinity Zoning Policy helps manage salinity impacts from irrigation development and is a key element of South Australia’s salinity management program.
+Information regarding the relationship between irrigation and salinity can be found here.

 The Salinity Zoning Policy is implemented through site use approvals that specify the maximum volume of water that can be applied for irrigation on defined land parcels.